retraigo/colors/README.md

 # colors

-Color conversion and stuff in TypeScript
+Color conversion, shade/tint generation, color quantization, and more in TypeScript

 ## Usage